-This no refund rule is necessary because the school will be obligated to pay for tickets, transportation, etc., once the planning is complete.
+The no refund rule is necessary as the school will be obligated to pay for tickets, transportation, etc., once the planning is complete.
 We also require students to ride to and from these trips with their class, as this time is part of the experience for the children.
-Teachers may suggest a charge of \$1.00 over the actual cost of the field trip to help cover the cost for less fortunate students who need financial assistance.